NSF-REU Summer Research Program

 Brown Bag Lunches

 The Office of Undergraduate Research Coordinates several brown bag lunches that REU participants across campus are invited to attend.
-Last summer’s topics were GRE preparation, Preparing for Graduate School, How to Write a CV, Library Resources, How to Choose a Graduate Mentor, Poster Presentations.
+Example topics are GRE preparation, Preparing for Graduate School, How to Write a CV, Library Resources, How to Choose a Graduate Mentor, Poster Presentations.

 Research Facility Tours